cloud-gov/cg-site/content/docs/compliance/ato-process.md

 cloud.gov has a FedRAMP Authorization.
 In precise terms, it is a Provisional Authority to Operate (P-ATO) at the Moderate impact level from the FedRAMP Joint Authorization Board (JAB).

-It's normal and expected that this is a **Provisional** ATO.
+It's normal and expected that this is a **"Provisional"** ATO.
 The JAB does not have the authority to issue an ATO for a system at your agency.
 Only your own agency has the authority to issue ATOs for systems that your agency uses or operates.

-So instead, the JAB issues a *pre-authorization* that your agency can review, including an audited documentation package and Continuous Monitoring program.
-If your agency finds that the cloud.gov P-ATO meets their requirements, they can issue an ATO for cloud.gov at the agency.
+So instead, the JAB issues a *pre-authorization* that your agency can review, including [an audited documentation package]({{< relref "overview/security/fedramp-tracker.md" >}}).
+If your agency finds that the cloud.gov P-ATO meets their requirements, they can issue an ATO for cloud.gov.
 This usually looks like this: [template agency ATO letter (.docx)](https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/482/2017/03/FedRAMP-ATO-Letter-Template-v1.0.docx).

 ## How customer application ATOs work